lgarron/readme-cli-help/README.md

 # `readme-cli-help`

-Maintain the output of a help command in your `README` file.
+Maintain the output of help commands and other code blocks in your `README` file.

 ## Usage